Private, In-Home Tutoring in Stoughton, Massachusetts

-SchoolTutoring Academy’s tutoring programs for Stoughton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Stoughton, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Stoughton Public Schools consist of seven schools and 3,800 studwnts.
 There are five elementary schools with grades K-5, a middle school, and a high school.
 The district’s mission is to challenge students to excel and reach their maximum potential in an educational environment.
 Dawe Elementary expresses its guiding beliefs in a unique way by creating a vertical acrostic poem with each letter in the word dragons (the name of the district’s teams) representing a different belief: diversity, respect and responsibility, achievement, goals, opportunities, never give up, and safety.

 We currently cover the following Stoughton-area school district: Stoughton Public Schools.